Court Reporter Agency Transcript Invoice Extraction Workflow

 Three Workflow Patterns: Manual Entry, Agency-Software OCR, and Pre-Software AI Extraction

 Pattern one: manual entry into agency software.
 The office manager opens each inbound reporter invoice and keys the deposition into RepAgencyWorks, Acclaim Legal / Solaria, Steno, ReporterBase, or OMTI line by line — case caption, matter number, reporter, page count, per-page rate, appearance fee, exhibits, premiums.
-The platform calculates the commission split from the keyed numbers, generates the AR record for the law firm, and produces the payroll line for the reporter.
-This pattern works cleanly up to roughly 50 depositions per week.
-Past that, the keying time crowds out the rest of the office manager's job — scheduling, AR follow-up, reporter relationships — and the agency feels it.
+The platform calculates the commission split, generates the AR record, and produces the payroll line.
+This stays workable while volume is low enough for one person to reconcile AR, payroll, and 1099 history without delaying scheduling, AR follow-up, or reporter relationships.

 Pattern two: agency-software OCR.
 Newer agency platforms parse the inbound reporter invoice automatically.
 Header data — reporter name, deposition date, witness, case caption — comes through reliably.
 Line-level extraction is uneven: per-page rate and certified page count are usually captured; appearance fees and rough-draft premiums sometimes are; exhibits, realtime feeds, and waiting time often are not.
 The agency that runs this pattern still keys whatever the OCR misses, and the office manager learns which invoice templates the parser handles cleanly and which ones it half-reads.
 The pattern reduces keying time but doesn't eliminate it.